babashka/babashka/README.md

 interpreting Clojure.
 Sci implements a suffiently large subset of Clojure.
 Interpreting code is in general not as performant as executing compiled code.
-If your script takes more than a few seconds to run, Clojure on the JVM may be a better fit, since the startup time penalty of Clojure on the JVM outweighs its performance.
+If your script takes more than a few seconds to run, Clojure on the JVM may be a better fit, since the performance of Clojure on the JVM outweighs its startup time penalty.
 Read more about the differences with Clojure [here](#differences-with-clojure).

 ## Status